kixe/Audio_MP3/README.md

 ## How it works

 If you store just one File in the Page-Edit-Area the Maxi-Player will be loaded.
-For 2 or more files the Module will switch to Multi-Player
+For 2 or more files the Module will switch to Multi-Player.
 If you want an alternative title, you can put it in the Description-field of the Audio Field, which is visible after the file upload.

 ## Module Configuration

-- width  Forces the video width.
+- width: Forces the video width.
-- height 	Forces the video height. //only Maxi-Player only one file stored
+- height: Forces the video height. //only Maxi-Player only one file stored
-- volume 	The initial volume, between 0 and 200.
+- volume: The initial volume, between 0 and 200.
 By default set to 50
-- showstop 	1 to show the STOP button.
+- showstop: 1 to show the STOP button.
-- showinfo 	1 to show the INFO button.
+- showinfo: 1 to show the INFO button.
-- showvolume 	1 to show the VOLUME button.
+- showvolume: 1 to show the VOLUME button.
-- showloading	('alway','never','autohide') to show the LOADING bar// By default set to 'alway'
+- showloading: 'alway','never','autohide') to show the LOADING bar// By default set to 'alway'
-- showinfo 	1 to show the INFO button.
+- showinfo: 1 to show the INFO button.
-- buttonwidth 	The buttons width.
+- buttonwidth: The buttons width.
 By default set to 30.
-- volumewidth 	The width of the VOLUME button.
+- volumewidth: The width of the VOLUME button.
 By default set to 30.
-- volumeheight 	The height of the VOLUME button.
+- volumeheight: The height of the VOLUME button.
 By default set to 10
-- loadingcolor 	The color of loading bar in hex format without #//default: ffff75
+- loadingcolor: The color of loading bar in hex format without #//default: ffff75
-- sliderovercolor Hover color of the bar in hex format without #
+- sliderovercolor: Hover color of the bar in hex format without #
-- buttonovercolor Hover color of buttons in hex format without #
+- buttonovercolor: Hover color of buttons in hex format without #

 #### feel free to add more configuration options to the module.
 More information here: